 Incontinence is a potentially embarrassing disorder, but, thankfully, it is easy to treat in both children and adults.
 And OTC Wholesale helps make it even easier.
 We carry a full line of products like underpads, comfort pants, undergarments, washcloths and briefs, which make managing the condition a snap.
 Plus, we sell wholesale incontinence products, which means you save big on every order.
 Look for favorite brands like Cuties, Prevail and Tena.
-If you are a retailer or are interested in a quote for larger quantities, please call or email us by clicking here.
+If you are a retailer or are interested in a quote for larger quantities of incontinent products, please call or email us by clicking here.

 Are there different types of incontinence?